The Residents of Edinburgh's Blair Street Underground Vaults7th Jul 2021

 History is all about stories.
 The problem is that those stories were written by people who were educated, for other people with the ability to read.
 Folklore, of which ghost stories form just one realm, are spoken stories, created and passed on by those who couldn’t write to those who couldn’t read.

 These stories were designed to communicate who people were and explain the world surrounding them.
 For the listener, the purpose of stories is to engage, enthral and entertain.
 For the teller, in the twenty-first century, it is the opportunity to delve into the history of undocumented individuals.
 In the case of the Blair Street Underground Vaults, persons who were literally overlooked by those who could afford the luxury of a trip to the shopping street above.

 The Ghosts of Edinburgh's Blair Street Underground Vaults

-If you have been on one of our Edinburgh tours, you will have heard of the finely dressed man in the top hat, the boy in the expensive high school uniform and the man who was in the business of making shoes.
+If you have been on one of our Edinburgh ghost tours, you will have heard of the finely dressed man in the top hat, the boy in the expensive high school uniform, and the man who was in the business of making shoes.
 What they all have in common is that their world was above the bridge, in the shops, tenements and near-by school.
 They had income and money to spare.
 This was not the case for another person you might have heard of, a crouched figure, huddled over his knees, with his back to the visitors who gaze up at him through a floor that has long since crumbled away.
-He has no interest in the group below him, too consumed by cold, disease and hunger to be aware of anything but trying to retain enough body heat to survive the night.
+He has no interest in the group below him, too consumed by cold, disease, and hunger to be aware of anything but trying to retain enough body heat to survive the night.